-The CFA textbook explains these in detail, sometimes using the GAAP terms and sometimes using the IFRS 9 terms.
+The CFA textbook explains these in detail; the discussion forum postings add recent GAAP updates.

 The GAAP classification is not always the same as the IFRS classification.
 The final exam problems will tell you the classification of the financial security.
 You will not be tested on the exceptional cases where the GAAP and IFRS classifications differ.